adtzlr/felupe/docs/howto/composite.rst

 ---------------------

-This section demonstrates how to set up a problem with two regions, each associated to a seperated solid body.
+This section demonstrates how to set up a problem with two regions, each associated to a separated solid body.
 Different element formulations are used for the solid bodies.

 ..  pyvista-plot::
     :context: